incepter/powertoys-extension/powertoys/README.md

 - **Highlighter**: Allow highlighting and marking sections on any webpage
 - **Export as PDF**: Export the current page as a clean PDF without ads or distractions
 - **Remove Overlays**: Remove annoying overlays, modals, and popups from the page
+- **New Meet**: Open a fresh Google Meet using a chosen Google account (authuser), with a quick selector right in the popup

 ## Installation
 Since this is a local extension, you'll need to install it manually:

 1. Clone or download this repository